lcpp-org/hpic2doc/docs/source/mesh.rst

 In one dimension, the elements are line segments.
 In two dimensions, the elements are triangles or quadrilaterals.
 In three dimensions, the elements are tetrahedra, hexahedra, wedges, or pyramids.

+A description of how to use unstructured meshes in hPIC2 is provided :ref:`here <input_deck:MFEM>`.